JXDAI/OPEN-Project/README.md

 Second, there is OSH project distribution visulisaztion according to open OMM Third, there is social network analysis.
 Fourth, there is forum corpus content analysis.

+In the folder data, we have projects data with their OOM.
+In the folder script, we have twitter analysis scripts and statistical data visulisaztion. in the folder data visulisaztion, we have all the plots of tool usage in OSH.
+In the folder report, we have all the presentations of twitter analysis and collaboration tool usage analysis.
+Witen in R mark up language.